Do you ever get that feeling that no matter how hard you work, you’re not getting anywhere?

 Basically, with timeboxing, you set a fixed amount of time to finish a specific task and only focus on that.
 It is not a problem if you do not complete the task in the amount of time you intended at first, but you must set a goal and evaluate if that goal is reached.

-A great way to enhance your timeboxing efforts is to combine it with track computer usage software Since track computer usage software is used to measure time on tasks, you can add each timebox as a separate task and keep track of progress in the software.
+A great way to enhance your timeboxing efforts is to combine it with track computer usage software Since remote worker time tracking software is used to measure time on tasks, you can add each timebox as a separate task and keep track of progress in the software.

 For more info about timeboxing and how to use it with track computer usage software, make sure you read our Quick Guide to Timeboxing.